 This document provides information about the water supply to help you make informed decisions.
 Specific information includes where the water comes from, contaminants present in the water, and the risks our water testing and treatment are designed to identify and prevent.
-We are committed to provide the safest and most reliable water that we can.
+We are committed to provide our customers with the safest and most reliable water possible.
 We believe that our best partners in this process are informed customers.